 - 1. Factor denominator if necessary - 2.
 Clear fractions by multiplying each side with the left side's denominator. - 3.
-Expand and combine like terms. - 4.
+Expand and combine like terms.
+This will lead now to building a system of equations - 4.
 Equate coefficients to solve for the variables.